 3VET graduates earn wages comparable to, if not exceeding, that of university graduates.
 The median full-time income for a VET graduate is $56,000.
 The median graduate salary for students completing a Bachelor’s degree of $54,000.

 Yes, good news for vocational education on the whole, but what does that mean for event management training specifically?
-Here’s a simple table that make some clear comparisons between an event management diploma (from CoEM) vs an event management degree:
+Here’s a simple table that make some clear comparisons between a diploma level event management qualification vs an event management degree: